 Got time to volunteer?
 The Southwest Seattle Historical Society needs you!
 Like to interact with people?
 Fix computers?
 Spruce up a garden?
 Update databases?
 Make small repairs?
 Transcribe interviews?
 Shoot and edit videos and still photos?
 Plan events?
 Get a glimpse of our community’s past?
 Whether you have lived here one year or 50, come …Read More.

 Excitement and attendance continue to build for our book-talk series, “Words Writers & West Seattle,” and volunteers are needed to help spread it!
-The series continues Friday, Jan.
-3, 2013, with Robert Spector and his memoir, The Mom & Pop Store: True Stories from the Heart of America.
-Fliers are available and need to be posted at …Read More.
+The series continues Friday, July 11, 2014, (one week after the first Friday, which is July 4, Independence Day), with Harold Taw and his novel Adventures of the Karaoke King.
+Fliers are available and need …Read More.